 I joined the College of Public Health's Division of Environmental Health Sciences in September 2008.
-I was recruited as part of the Targeted Investment for Excellence, Public Health Preparedness for Infectious Diseases (PHPID), and I have a joint appointment with the Department of Food Science and Technology.
-My laboratory seeks understanding the transmission of waterborne and foodborne pathogens from contamination sources, transport in environments, and exposure to humans.
-We use molecular technology, such as microbial source tracking, and interdisciplinary apporoach, including One Health.
+I was recruited as part of the Targeted Investment for Excellence, Public Health Preparedness for Infectious Diseases (PHPID), and have a joint appointment with the Department of Food Science and Technology.
+My laboratory seeks understanding the dynamics of waterborne and foodborne pathogens from contamination sources, transport in environments, exposure pathways and health outcomes.

 Mission of Environmental Microbiology and One Health Lab (EMOHL)

-Through scientific discoveries that we accomplish at the EMOHL, we contribute to creating healthy environments for people across local, national, and global community.
-The EMOHL members achieve our professional goals together as a team by helping each other, enriching team members, practicing outstanding work ethic, and aligning our research to societal needs in improving and protecting environmental and human health.
+Through 'trend-setting research' and scientific discoveries that we accomplish at the EMOHL, we contribute to creating healthy environments for people across local, national, and global community.
+The EMOHL members achieve our professional goals together as a team by helping each other and collaborators, equipping our team members to thrive, practicing outstanding work ethic, and aligning our research to societal needs in improving and protecting environmental and human health.

 My primary research areas are key issues in environmental microbiology with public health significance focusing on understanding the pathways of pathogen transmission from the contamination sources to human exposure, including water and farm to fork food chain.
-For this, we use molecular and metagenomic tools to investigate the microbial community structure in environments and hosts, statistical tools to understand the relationship between environmental factors and microbial populations, and often develop new methods for the detection of target microorganisms and thier toxins.
-My recent study sites include Sugar Creek, inland lakes in Ohio, Lake Erie, fish farms in China, and Cameroon.
+For this, we use molecular and metagenomic tools to investigate the microbial community structure in environments and hosts, statistical tools to understand the relationship between environmental factors and microbial populations, and often develop new methods for the detection of target microorganisms and solution for removing toxins.